-LUPUS UK is certified under the requirements of the Information Standard.
+This booklet was produced within the requirements of the Information Standard.
 Please contact National Office should you require further information about the sources used in the production of this factsheet or for further information about lupus.
 LUPUS UK will be pleased to provide a booklist and details of membership.

-Publicity materials, leaflets, posters, a dvd for the newly diagnosed, media releases and more are always available from the charity's National Office for better awareness about lupus in clinics, hospitals and public places.
+Publicity materials, leaflets, posters, a dvd for the newly diagnosed, media releases and more are always available from the charity's National

+Office for better awareness about lupus in clinics, hospitals and public places.